Find out tuition fees for undergraduate courses at UAL.

 You do not need to have a confirmed place at university in order to apply.

-You must reapply for funding from Student Finance England in the spring before every subsequent year of your course.
+You must reapply for the Tuition Fee Loan in the spring before every subsequent year of your course.

 The application processes depends on whether you are applying for the type of Tuition Fee Loan: Home funding or EU funding.

 It will usually take up to 6 weeks for your application to be processed.

-Applications can be made using a 2017/18 EUPTL1 paper application form when it becomes available.
+Applications can be made using a 2017/18 EUPTL1 paper application form.

 It will usually take at least 6 weeks for your application to be processed.